ChaosRinkHan/OpenFiles/FDM.md

 Refer to non-relational databases

 -   Designed for distributed storage with high horizontal scalability
--   No schemas are required
+-   No schemas are required - flexibility
--   No join operations
+-   No join operations - some naturally links related data – E.g., graph databases
 -   No ACID transactions

 ------